yuchingho/University/3) Mercer Erasmus Year/6) Semester Two - ECN150 Principles of Microeconomics/README.md

-Principles of Microeconomics was about the business on the smaller-side or individuals, supply and demand and what determined price levels.
+Principles of Microeconomics was about the business on the smaller-side or individuals, supply and demand, and what determined price levels.